puyuan1996/ZeroPal/README.md

 RAG/
 │
 ├── rag_demo.py            # RAG demonstration script with support for outputting retrieved document chunks.
-├── app_qa.py              # Web-based interactive application built with Gradio and rag_demo.py.
 ├── app_mqa.py              # Web-based interactive application built with Gradio and rag_demo.py.
-Supports maintaining conversation history.
+├── app_mqa_database.py             # Web-based interactive application built with Gradio and rag_demo.py.
+Supports maintaining the database of conversation history.
 ├── .env                   # Environment variable configuration file └── documents/             # Documents folder
     └── your_document.txt  # Context document
+└── database/              # Database folder
+    └── conversation_history.db  # Database for conversation history
 ```

 ## Contribution Guide

-If you would like to contribute code to RAG, please follow these steps:
+If you would like to contribute code to ZeroPal, please follow these steps:

 1. Fork the project.
 2. Create a new branch.